itom-project/itom-project.github.io/_sources/features/python.rst.txt

 **ITOM** is powered by **Python**!

-Python is a universal programming language that lets you work quickly and more effectively.
+Python is a universal programming language that lets you work very quick and more effective.
 The language is easy to learn and to use with lots of online tutorials to help you guide the way.
 Python on its own is an open source software development and improves over time by community support.